Why Nagging Our Kids Doesn't Work and Actually Backfires

 “Remember to wear your glasses...Don't put in your ear-buds...Slow down in the school zones...Look for pedestrians...”
 My 16-year-old son had just gotten his license and these words tumbled from my mouth every time he picked up his car keys and headed out the door.
-My fear and worry was getting the best of me and making me nag my kid when I knew I shouldn't.
+My fear and worry were getting the best of me and making me nag my kid when I knew I shouldn't.

 Nagging Makes Your Child Feel Incompetent

 Parenting is a challenging job and, along the way, we may pick up some bad habits without realizing it.
 One of these is nagging.
 In an effort to protect our children and prevent them from suffering the consequences of their behavior, we moms and dads begin to hen-pick, scold, complain, and kvetch.
 As our youngsters grow into teenagers and start making their own choices, we feel a loss of control that causes us to turn it up a notch.
 But, the simple truth is: Nagging doesn't work.
 In fact, it can actually make our kids become overly dependent, stop listening, and feel incompetent